pikdum/blog/content/posts/thistle-tea/index.md

 ## Day 8 - June 9th

 To get chat working, I handled **CMSG_MESSAGECHAT** and broadcasted **SMSG_MESSAGECHAT** to players, using `Registry.dispatch/3` here too.
-I only focused on /say here, and it's all players rather than nearby.
+I only focused on /say here and it's all players rather than nearby.
+Something to fix later.

 ![](20240609_01h43m59s_grim.avif)

-To fix that decryption bug, sometimes I was getting more than one packet and needed to split them.
+Related to that weird decryption bug, I handled the case where the server received more than one packet at once.
-I added some logic to use the packet size in the header to only grab the right amount of bytes, handling any leftovers separately.
-This seemed to help, but didn't resolve the issue entirely.
+This might've helped a bit, but didn't completely resolve the issue.

 Links: